Answer the first three questions

 What’s the bottom line?
 I need their review by first thing on Thursday

-Now cherry-pick words from those answers to create your subject line.
+Now I cherry-pick words from those answers to create my subject line.

 Subject line: Please review my proposal's pricing before Thursday